Build a Mixture-of-Experts (MoE) Transformer from Scratch

 Residual or Skip connections

-Let’s first implement the Mixture-of-Experts (MoE) Decoder in PyTorch, as shown below.
+We will first focus on implementing the Mixture-of-Experts (MoE) Decoder in PyTorch, as shown below.

-The class MixtureOfExpertsDecoder implements the MoE Decoder, where:
+The following class MixtureOfExpertsDecoder implements the MoE Decoder.

 We first apply Causal multi-head self-attention to the inputs